waggle-sensor/waggle/wagman/v3/manager/qa/wagman_rtc_timekeep_test/README.md

 *  After initializing the board, unplug USB and Power to Wagman.
 *  After 30 seconds, power the Wagman back up and plug the USB cable into it.
 *  Continue with the test by issuing the command *make test* and follow the on-screen prompts.
+__To exit the screen session created for the test, press Control+a, followed by k and y.__

 ## Test Log
 This test is evaluated and scored on the __Wagman sensor test document__.